mitigation-controller/mitc/doc/User_Manual.md

   <img width="500" src=figures/Slide7.PNG>
 </p>

+* Data related to the risk events.
 Risk events are additional source of delay if they occur.
 Risk events have a probability of occurance.
 If they occur, they can negatively affect the durations of project activities.

 * Insert data related to the risk events: risks' descriptions, risks durations (the delay induced by each risk; three estimates for each risk event: minimum, most likely, and maximum), and the relationships between the risk events and the activities.
 One risk event can influence (i.e., increase the time of) one or more activities.
 You may insert more than one activity by separating them with a `space` or a comma `,`.